 Establish clear goals with your clients, coworkers, supervisors, etc. so that progress toward those goals can be recognized and completion of those goals is apparent.

-Respect your client/agency's desire to terminate, but be confident in expressing concerns if you feel termination may be premature.
+Respect your client/agency's desire to terminate but be confident in expressing concerns if you feel termination may be premature and asks for supervisor support as the semester comes to a close.

-Keep your relationship professional and do not let it stray into the realm of friendship.
+Keep your relationship professional and do not let it stray into the realm of friendship or bring personal issues to the agency workplace.

 Allow clients/agencies to discuss feelings of loss surrounding termination and process your own feelings surrounding the process, as well.